CGI Security Documentation

 --with-wall

-Add the '-Wall' option for compilation with gcc, this is intended
+Add the -Wall option for compilation with gcc, intended primarily for development debugging.

 --with-install-group=GROUP